Map Primary Interstates & U.S. Highways in VA Traffic Law

 Interstate 81 in Virginia

-Reckless Driving Speeding Ticket on Interstate 81 in Virginia Interstate 81 is the longest Interstate in Virginia and runs for 324 miles.
-It stretches from Tennessee near Bristol to West Virginia and passes through the following jurisdictions: Washington, Abingdon, Smyth, Marion, Wythe, Pulaski, Montgomery, Christiansburg, Roanoke, Salem, Botetourt, Fincastle, Rockbridge, Lexington, Rockingham, Harrisonburg, Shenandoah, Woodstock, Warren, Frederick, and Winchester.
+Interstate 81 is a 855 mile-long Interstate Highway.
+In the Commonwealth of Virginia, I-81 runs for 325 miles, making the portion in Virginia longer than any other state’s portion of the route.
+It stretches from Tennessee near Bristol to West Virginia and passes through the following jurisdictions: Washington, Abingdon, Smyth, Marion, Wythe, Pulaski, Montgomery, Christiansburg, Blacksburg, Roanoke, Salem, Botetourt, Fincastle, Rockbridge, Lexington, Rockingham, Harrisonburg, Shenandoah, Woodstock, Warren, Frederick, and Winchester.

 Interstate 85 in Virginia